nickbadlose/muzz/README.md

 - Check all make functions and use correct methods ie len or cap with append or [i]
 - Use sql for transactions for match records, delete on cascade for user records and related data, even other users data such as swipes and matches.
 - Document providing IP in postman and manually providing for create user, so they don't all use your IP address.
+- Makefile for tests and dev ??
+- Use context signal to close deps in main?
+- Have test.env file for integration tests, run docker up with that env file in make file for tests, set env to test in tests.
+But use development, use maybe config_test for testing config, try and have config test file in config dir.

 ## Postman